lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 		// The argument is extracted from the GraphQL query val argument = environment.getArgument<String>("firstName")
     return personRepository.findAllByFirstName(firstName)
-      .map { PersonDTO(it.id, it.firstName, it.lastName, emptyList()) }
+      .map { person -> PersonDTO(person.id, person.firstName, person.lastName) }
   }
 }
 ```

 The important method call here is to `DataFetchingEnvironment.getArgument`, which does as it says and extracts an argument from the incoming GraphQL query.
 Handily, `getArgument` allows you to specify the type the argument should be (so you don't have to convert it yourself).

-> `DataFetchingEnvironment` also contains a few other methods revolving around arguments, e.g. `getArguments` and `containsArgument`.
+> `DataFetchingEnvironment` also contains other methods regarding arguments, e.g. `getArguments` and `containsArgument`.

 ## Setting up a GraphQL instance

-You've seen how to write a few `DataFetcher`s by this point, we now need to tie everything together by creating a `GraphQL` instance and registering an application's `DataFetcher`s.
+You've seen how to write a few `DataFetcher`s by this point; we now need to tie everything together by creating a `GraphQL` instance and registering an application's `DataFetcher`s.

 The `@Configuration` code below does just that: